reyansh09/healthcare/README.md

-# MediCare: Your One-Stop Solution for Medicine Orders and Doctor Appointments
+# MediFirst: Your One-Stop Solution for Medicine Orders and Doctor Appointments
-Welcome to MediCare, an Android application built with Java and SQLite.
+Welcome to MediFirst, an Android application built with Java and SQLite.
 This app allows users to register, log in, order medicines, and book doctor appointments seamlessly to :-
 ## Register and Login

 - Create a personalized account with a simple registration process.